mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 It may have been cloudy to start the day but looking west, dark clouds surrounded Mount Stewart.
 2 patches needed to repair the rear tube on the MTB and then I was on the trail.

-I took the same route into _Thetis Lake Park_ but instead of following the fire roads north to _Munn Road_, I decided to explore a couple of single track trails that I had be looking at on <a href="https://www.trailforks.com/trails/electric-avenue-101420/" target="_blank" rel="noreferrer">trailforks.com</a>.
+I took the same route into [Thetis Lake Park](javascript:flkty.select(2);) but instead of following the fire roads north to _Munn Road_, I decided to explore a couple of single track trails that I had be looking at on <a href="https://www.trailforks.com/trails/electric-avenue-101420/" target="_blank" rel="noreferrer">trailforks.com</a>.

-Overall, this was a fun ride with some fatigue in my legs.
+Overall, this was a **fun ride** with some fatigue in my legs.
 The trails were wet but the weather was dry.

 <!---->
 ## MONDAY JAN 11 🌧